oani00/oani00/README.md

 Hi!
-I'm Oani (you can spell it like "1e")
+I'm Oani (you can pronounce it like "1e")

 - 🔭 I’m currently working on things to increment my github.
 - 🌱 I’m currently learning a lot of things, in fact my "schedulle" is web in general (and computer neworks), JS, some JS frameworks, JAVA and C#.
 Maybe some basic Python in between to solve some URI problems.